Liahna Bertels remained in the water for approximately 10 minutes.

 The group was captured on CCTV as they made their way back to their moored boat.

-Following that, Bertels enters the scene as she pursues them with their bill in in an attempt to resolve their payment.
+Following that, Bertels enters the scene as she pursues them with their bill in hand in an attempt to resolve their payment.

 She said that was when someone grabbed her wrist and tossed her into the lake.